-Outward appearances often disguise the secret lives of people who struggle with bulimia nervosa.
+Outward appearances often disguise the secret lives of people who struggle with bulimia.
 Those struggling with bulimia often weigh within or slightly above the normal range for their age.
 Yet, they typically harbor deep fears of weight gain or they desperately seek weight loss.
 They feel unhappy about their body size and shape—even as they binge on thousands of calories in a single episode.

 People with bulimia try to compensate for gorging by ridding themselves of the excess food, sometimes privately vomiting multiple times a day.
 They may purchase laxatives from multiple stores to “stock up” for their uncontrolled eating episodes.
 Sometimes they can’t afford the laxatives or their preferred binge food, and they want to hide the expenditures from a parent or spouse, so they steal instead.
 All of this secrecy amplifies their feelings of disgust, guilt, or shame.
 The Emily Program can help you or your loved one break this vicious cycle.